 Dr. Brady Harris is an accomplished general surgeon and will be heading up Southern Surgical Arts new Nashville office, which is scheduled to open soon.
 When it comes to patient relations, Dr. Harris puts patient safety first.
 Dr. Harris has made a name for himself in high definition liposuction and is the only cosmetic surgeon who practices this procedure in the Nashville area.

 Dr. Carey Nease is Southern Surgical Arts’ AACS Fellowship Director and a Board examiner and trustee of the American Board of Cosmetic Surgery.
 Trained as an artist before becoming a surgeon, Dr. Nease uses his exceptional aesthetic abilities to focus on the face and neck.
 He is certified by the American Board of Facial Plastic and Reconstructive Surgery, the American Board of Otolaryngology, and the American Board of Cosmetic Surgery.
 He has trained fellows who are general surgeons, head and neck surgeons, and plastic surgeons.

-All three of our cosmetic surgeons are fellowship-trained.
+All four of our cosmetic surgeons are fellowship-trained.
 They understand first-hand what it’s like to participate in a rigorous program like this, and they know how to provide the superior experience you want and need to further your own medical career.
 As a practice, Southern Surgical Arts is committed to training and technology.
 As a fellow, you’ll have access to the same state-of-the-art facilities and techniques we use every day.

 The one-year fellowship runs from July 1 through June 30 of the following year.
 Applications should be submitted one year in advance to the American Academy of Cosmetic Surgery requesting R. Chad Deal, MD and Carey Nease, MD as your Reference #3 General Cosmetic Surgery Fellowship Program Director.